BuildOnViction/gitbook/archive/migrating-ethereum-app-to-tomochain.md

 Connect MetaMask to Viction Testnet by following this [**guide**](https://github.com/BuildOnViction/docs/blob/game\_tutorials/get-started/wallet).

-You can even play the game with [**TomoWallet**](broken-reference) through our built-in Dapp Browser, which provides the best user experience for gamers.
+You can even play the game with [**Viction Wallet**](../../general/how-to-connect-to-viction-network/viction-wallet/README.md) through our built-in Dapp Browser, which provides the best user experience for gamers.

 And enjoy the game running on Viction and taste how fast and cheap transactions on Viction are.